Day 1 - Flight to Namibia

 Includes breakfast, lunch and dinner.

 Leaving the desert landscape of Damaraland behind, you head east towards Etosha National Park, one of Africa's top wildlife areas.
 On the southern boundary of Etosha lies the private Ongava Game Reserve.
 This 300km2 reserve is home to large concentrations of wildlife including white and black rhino, lion and cheetah.
-During your first afternoon and evening the focus is on this private wilderness reserve with time to enjoy a spot-lit night drive and/or walking safari - the latter is an activity not allowed in the national park.
+During your afternoons and evenings, the focus is likely to be on this private wilderness reserve with time to enjoy a spot-lit night drive and/or walking safari - the latter is an activity not allowed in the national park.

-The following day you'll take a full day game drive into the 22,000km2 Etosha National Park.
+In the mornings you'll explore the 22,000km2 Etosha National Park.
 Traveling slowly, you'll stop often to discuss and photograph any animals you spot along the way.
 You'll visit the waterholes along the southern perimeter for the enormous Etosha salt pan seeking out animals such as elephants, lion and gemsbok.
-A lunchtime picnic stop at Halali Camp in Etosha allows you to stretch your legs, relax in the shade and visit the camp's waterhole to see what might have come for a drink.

-Each night you'll return to stay in comfortable en-suite chalets at Andersson's Camp, an eco-friendly camp constructed on the site of an old farmstead.
+Each night you'll return to stay in spacious en-suite tented rooms at Ongava Tented Camp.
 Even after sunset; game viewing doesn't end as the camp floodlights its own waterhole at night.
 As well as the antelope that drink here, it is possible to see some of the more elusive nocturnal animals such as genets, honey badgers and even leopard.

 Damaraland to Ongava: approx. 5 hours (330km)